 Alternative investments have been steadily growing in popularity over the last several years due to technology and changes in the regulation of securities.
 The term “alternative assets” can be used to describe the broad range of vehicles available that are designed primarily to mitigate risk and manage volatility.

-Today, the everyday investor can now invest in many forms of real estate, startups, crypto currency, and hundreds of new asset classes.
+Today, the everyday investor can now invest in many forms of real estate, startups, cryptocurrency, and hundreds of new asset classes.

-We feel that alternatives can be utilized to decrease overall risk if they are implemented properly within a diversified portfolio.
+We feel that alternatives can be utilized to decrease overall risk if they are correctly implemented within a diversified portfolio.
 Their historically low-to-moderate correlation with traditional investments often allows investors to increase their return potential while reducing volatility.

-This becomes especially evident during periods of market turmoil, when strategies that can mitigate, or even capitalize on volatility act as an anchor, even as traditional long-term-only investments are falling precipitously in value.
+This becomes especially evident during periods of market turmoil when strategies that can mitigate or even capitalize on volatility act as an anchor, even as traditional long-term-only investments are falling precipitously in value.

-We believe that the most common misconception regarding alternative investments is that they are suitable only for the wealthiest of investors.
+We believe that the most common misconception regarding alternative investments is that they are suitable only for the wealthiest investors.
 Traditionally, high minimums and net worth requirements have reinforced this belief, but in recent years alternative investments have become far more accessible.